loomio/loomio-docs/policy/src/security/index.md

 ## Over 9 years in business.

-We’ve been around the block and we’ve seen a lot of companies come and go.
+We’ve been operating loomio.org since 2013.
 Security isn’t just about technology, it’s about trust.
-Since 1999, we’ve worked hard to earn the trust of over hundreds of thousands of companies world wide.
+We’ve worked hard to earn the trust of hundreds of thousands of people world wide in tens of thousands Loomio groups.
 We’ll continue to work hard every day to maintain that trust.
 Longevity and stability is core to our mission at Loomio.